Health and Safety on Study Abroad Program in Cuba

 The health and safety of Study Abroad participants is the highest priority for AUSM.
 Staff works closely with local partners to assess current health concerns and safety issues, and we adapt quickly to changing political conditions and unfolding events.

 The most common health care problems involve “Turismo,” a common digestive reaction to strange foods and bacteria.
 In most cases, diarrhea, upset stomach, and/or vomiting are the most severe symptoms, and they generally pass within 24 to 48 hours.
-While it is unusual for students visiting Cuba for the first time to avoid a bout of Turismo, it is often the case that one episode will “vaccinate” students against similar experiences.
+While most students visiting Cuba for the first time will have a bout of Turismo, it is also usually the case that one episode will “vaccinate” students against similar experiences.
 Pepto Bismol is generally the recommended treatment.
 Students should avoid tap water and street foods, which are generally the cause of Turismo.
 Students should also wash their hands with soap and water several times a day.

-In case of more serious illness, the health care protocol starts with a visit to the family doctor, generally located within four blocks of the home-stay.
+In case of more serious illness, the health care protocol starts with a visit to the family doctor, generally located within four blocks of the homestay.
 More serious cases are referred to the neighborhood clinic, and the most serious cases are referred to a regional hospital or specialty care center.
-Homestay family members and/or staff always accompany students in any health crisis.
+Homestay family members and/or staff always accompany students to clinic and hospital visits.
 In any crisis that escalates to a hospital, US families are notified immediately, no matter the time of day.
 In cases that end in a neighborhood clinic or with the family doctor, US families are notified by the student.

 Sexual assault is very rare in Cuba.
 In the unlikely case of sexual assault, staff provides immediate counseling.
 Unless the victim exhibits serious physical injuries or an uncontrollable psychological reaction, the care protocol options are discussed with the victim regarding her/his preferences for police intervention and the extent of medical attention.
 Post-event counseling and housing are guided by the victim’s desires.
 By US law, sexual assaults are immediately reported to the student’s home institution.

 Cuba is in the middle of the Caribbean and is occasionally subject to hurricanes.
-Safety protocols on the island are very well-designed and implementation is usually flawless in the sense that hurricane-related deaths are unusual.
-Students’ home-stays are located more than a mile inland and are not subject to high waves or flooding.
+Safety protocols on the island are very well-designed and implementation is usually flawless, in the sense that hurricane-related deaths are unusual.
+In this sense, students are generally much safer during a hurricane passing over Cuba than they would be in many parts of the US.
+Students’ homestays are located more than a mile inland and are not subject to high waves or flooding.
 In the case of a hurricane, students follow neighborhood protocols established by the local and national government and are instructed to carefully follow the lead of staff and/or home-stay families.

 In the unlikely case of political violence or an extreme natural disaster, home-stays are located 15 minutes from the international airport in Havana.
-The Universidad de Ciencias Pedagogicas has its transportation and is a State institution, which means quick access to government authorities who can arrange for emergency evacuation.
+The Latin American Faculty of Social Sciences has its own transportation and is a State institution, which means quick access to government authorities who can arrange for emergency evacuation.

 Student schedules are chock-full of academic classes, Spanish instruction, meetings with Cuban organizations and institutions, and visits to museums and cultural sites, leaving little time to engage in risky behavior.
-But some students will occasionally find time to get into trouble.
+Moreover, staff thoroughly orient students on health and safety measures upon arrival and monitor their safety through weekly group check-ins, weekly individual office hours, their daily interactions with students, and constant contact with homestay families.
+Nonetheless, some students will occasionally find time to get into trouble.
 Excessive alcohol consumption is the greatest risk factor in most study abroad programs, and Cuba is no exception.
-Students are not only responsible to themselves, but also to their home communities, their home-stay families, AUSM, and the Universidad de Ciencias Pedagogicas.
+We therefore continuously emphasize, beginning in our first orientation session, that students are not only responsible to themselves, but also to their home communities, their homestay families, AUSM, and the Latin American Faculty of Social Sciences.
 We strictly prohibit excessive alcohol consumption or the use of any illegal drugs (which are almost impossible to find in Cuba in any case).
-Cases of excessive alcohol consumption are dealt with by a warning the first time and expulsion from the program without the possibility of any refund of program fees the second time.
+Cases of excessive alcohol consumption are dealt with by counseling and a warning the first time, and expulsion from the program without the possibility of any refund of program fees the second time.

-Should you have any questions about safety, health, or crisis management, please call our office at 773 583 7728.
+Should you have any questions about safety, health, or crisis management, please email us at studyabroad@ausm.community